StochasticBiology/odna-segregation/README.md

 Simulations and data analysis exploring oDNA segregation across eukaryotes.

 Core technologies: bash, C, R, Gnuplot, Mathematica.
 The pipeline is rather strongly linked to bash -- implementation on other platforms is untested.
-Mathematica is only used for demonstrating symbolic algebra and visualisation; all analysis takes place using free platforms (and we are in the process of translating the existing Mathematica code).
+Despite making up a large proportion of the code payload, Mathematica is only used for demonstrating symbolic algebra and visualisation; all analysis takes place using free platforms (and we are in the process of translating the existing Mathematica code).

 All directories except `Analytics/` and `Development/` contain a `run-me.sh` file which runs the analysis.
 The root `.` also contains a master `run-me.sh` which runs each of these.
 Several directories contain `Data/` subdirectories containing data to be analysed.